justin256527-hash/Enterprise-Cybersecurity-Strategy/README.md

----

 # Project Highlights

-The following figures summarize key findings and recommendations from the enterprise cybersecurity strategy.
+The following figures summarize the key findings and recommendations from the enterprise cybersecurity strategy.

 ## Executive Summary

-The executive summary provides senior leadership with a high-level overview of FedCore Technologies' cybersecurity posture, the highest-priority risks, recommended strategic initiatives, and the proposed FY26 cybersecurity investment.
+The executive summary provides senior leadership with a high-level overview of FedCore Technologies' cybersecurity posture, highest-priority risks, recommended initiatives, and proposed FY26 cybersecurity investment.

 ![Executive Summary](executive-summary.png)